617-600-8561 (Fluent French, Intermidiate Spanish)

 I was born and raised in Cameroon, West Africa, with multicultural and spiritually inclusive values.
 I have worked with all ages, and I thrive on diversity.
 I speak fluent French, conversational Spanish and some American Sign Language.

-For almost 20 years I have serviced people with anxiety, mood disorders, sensory processing disorder, trauma, adoption, loss, ADHD, autism spectrum disorder, developmental and cognitive disabilities, medical issues, alzheimer's disease, addiction, LGBTQ and gender issues, pregnancy issues, caregiving issues, work-related stress, couples, families, and existential issues.
+For the past 20 years I have serviced people with anxiety, mood disorders, sensory processing disorder, trauma, adoption, loss, ADHD, autism spectrum disorder, developmental and cognitive disabilities, medical issues, Alzheimer's disease, addiction, LGBTQ and gender issues, pregnancy issues, caregiving issues, work-related stress, couples, families, and existential issues.

 My counseling style is person centered, relational and focused.
 I find that being able to be open and flowing, as well as demonstrating the ability for rigor and focus, are equally valuable, depending on what is arising at any given moment.
 I have experience working with a wide range of expressive arts therapeutic modalities, including images, visual art, voice, music (piano, guitar, percussion), movement, metaphors, stories, Action Theater™, sensory experience, narrative and writing.